Social Media for Dentists: Guide to Dental Social Media Success

 LinkedIn posts should always have a professional tone and be geared toward adult professionals.
 Remember, this isn’t the place for funny memes and videos.
-Be consistent to your brand but don’t forget what’s appropriate for LinkedIn.
+Be consistent with your brand but don’t forget what’s appropriate for LinkedIn.

 Instagram Posting Ideas for Dentists

-Finally, let’s talk about Instagram.
+Instagram is an increasingly popular social media platform for dentists.
 As you know, Instagram is primarily for visual content, including photographs and short videos.
 Here are some ideas to try:

 - Create an Instagram Story for your practice.
 Some ideas are to give a virtual tour of your office, introduce your staff, or explain a procedure you perform.
 Remember, Instagram Stories disappear in 24 hours.
-Creating one is a good way to encourage your followers to check out your content quickly.
+Creating a story is a good way to encourage your followers to check out your content quickly.

-- Use between 3-5 hashtags in every post.
+- Use 3-5 hashtags in every post.
 It’s a good idea to include a locational hashtag with the name of your city or neighborhood.
 You can also create event-specific hashtags to encourage people to share their photos with you.